Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Model formulation

-Recall that the elements of the square jigsaw puzzle are all identical in shape, a setup that drives all reconstruction decisions to the pictorial realm.
-However, real-world puzzles usually have pieces of a more general form~\cite{shin2012analyzing}, leading to a different set of challenges.
-Here we try to formulate a new class of puzzles that is both general enough for more real world application and yet formal enough for analysis and exploration.
+Recall that the pieces (or fragments) of square jigsaw puzzles are all identical in shape, a setup that drives all reconstruction decisions to be solely pictorial.
+However, real-world puzzles usually have pieces of a more general form (e.g.,~\cite{shin2012analyzing}), leading to a different set of challenges.
+Here we try to formulate a new class of puzzles that is both general enough for more real-world cases and yet formal enough for rigorous analysis and exploration.
+We call this class the {\em crossing cuts puzzles}.